-Top 3 Best Alexandria City Public Middle Schools (2025)
+Best Alexandria City Public Middle Schools (2026)

-For the 2025 school year, there are 4 public middle schools serving 4,513 students in Alexandria City, VA.
+For the 2026 school year, there are 4 public middle schools serving 4,513 students in Alexandria City, VA.

-The top ranked public middle schools in Alexandria City, VA are George Washington Middle School, Patrick Henry K-8 School and Francis C. Hammond Middle School.
+The top-ranked public middle schools in Alexandria City, VA are George Washington Middle School, Patrick Henry K-8 School and Francis C. Hammond Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Alexandria City, VA public middle schools have an average math proficiency score of 41% (versus the Virginia public middle school average of 52%), and reading proficiency score of 57% (versus the 70% statewide average).
-Middle schools in Alexandria City have an average ranking of 3/10, which is in the bottom 50% of Virginia public middle schools.
+Alexandria City, VA public middle schools have an average math proficiency score of 52% (versus the Virginia public middle school average of 65%), and reading proficiency score of 57% (versus the 70% statewide average).
+Middle schools in Alexandria City have an average ranking of 2/10, which is in the bottom 50% of Virginia public middle schools.

 Minority enrollment is 76% of the student body (majority Hispanic and Black), which is more than the Virginia public middle school average of 53% (majority Black and Hispanic).

-Best Public Middle Schools in Alexandria City (2025)
+Best Public Middle Schools in Alexandria City (2026)

 School